neo4j-field/pyingest/README.md

 * For CSV files, we leverage the optimized CSV parsing capabilities of the Pandas library
 * For JSON files, we use a streaming JSON parser (ijson) to avoid reading the entire document into memory

+## Installation
+* You will need to have Python 3 and compatible version of Pip installed.
+* Then run `pip3 -r requirements.txt` to obtain dependencies

 ## Usage
 `python3 ingest.py <config>`